FOR RELEASE, 8 OCTOBER 2021

 Security and Resilience Growth Partnership

-Alongside the Minister for Security, the Chairman of RISC co-chairs the Security and Resilience Growth Partnership (SRGP), which meets at least three times a year as the UK’s primary strategic forum designed to shape and oversee the activity of government-industrial cooperation on security issues.
+Alongside the Minister for Security and Borders, the Chairman of RISC co-chairs the Security and Resilience Growth Partnership (SRGP), which meets at least three times a year as the UK’s primary strategic forum designed to shape and oversee the activity of government-industrial cooperation on security issues.
 Through the SRGP RISC also continues to oversee the activities of JSaRC.

 RISC’s policy priorities